-We provide three pathways to Level 3 qualifications (see points 1.ii-1.iv below), to ensure students are able to access the curriculum and make good progress, leading to successful post-18 progression.
+We provide pathways to Level 3 qualifications (see points 1.ii-1.iv below), to ensure students are able to access the curriculum and make good progress, leading to successful post-18 progression.
 There are general minimum entry requirements for all (See point 1.i).
-In addition, students' Best 8 GCSE grades will be used to denote which pathway is available to them.
+In addition, students' Best 8 GCSE grades will be used to denote which pathway is available to them (See Appendix 1).

 - i.
-General entry requirements: students must achieve: - Grade 4 in GCSE English (either Language or Literature) - Grade 4 in GCSE Maths - N.B: If a student does not have a grade 4 in English Language or Maths, they will be expected to retake the exam in Year 12
+General entry requirements: students must achieve:

+- Grade 5 in GCSE English Language

+- AND

+- Grade 4 in GCSE Maths

-In all cases, the requirements outlined below are a minimum for general entry/pathway entry and subject-specific criteria are required in addition (See Appendix 2).
+In all cases, the requirements outlined below are a minimum for general entry/pathway entry and subject-specific criteria are required in addition ii.
+Pathway 1: open to students whose best 8 GCSE grades add up to 47+.